Post-election Wall Street surge leads Asia higher, dollar off lows

 Some focus was on the Federal Reserve’s monetary policy due later on Thursday.
 The Fed, however, is not expected to hike interest rates until its next gathering in December and analysts expected this meeting to have limited market impact.

-The dollar was a shade higher at 113.56 yen and in striking distance of a one-month peak of 113.82 reached the previous day.
+The dollar was a shade higher at 113.56 yen JPY= and in striking distance of a one-month peak of 113.82 reached the previous day.

-In commodities, U.S. crude futures were flat at $61.67 a barrel after falling to an eight-month trough of $61.20 on Wednesday.
+In commodities, U.S. crude futures CLc1 were flat at $61.67 a barrel after falling to an eight-month trough of $61.20 on Wednesday.

 Oil was pressured after surging U.S. crude output hit another record and domestic inventories rose more than expected.
 [O/R]